 Protecting Yourself - Your Employer's Responsibilities

 Your employer is responsible for creating a safe work environment.
 The Occupational Health and Safety (OHS) Act outlines their health and safety responsibilities in detail.
-These will vary from industry to industry, so please check for yourself, but there are some basic requirements that apply across the board.
+These vary from industry to industry, so please check to see which ones apply to your employer.
+However, some basic requirements do apply across the board.

 Your employer must:

 - Make every reasonable effort to ensure the health and safety of employees.

 - Comply with the OHS Act and Regulations, and any order made by a Health and Safety Officer.

 - Ensure that employees comply with the OHS Act and Regulations, and any order made by a health and safety officer.